obstruse/PygameEffects/README.md

 - wait a moment for auto-exposure/auto-focus to settle
 - press `space` (or click mouse) to continue

-Remove the foreground object from in front of the camera
+Remove the object from in front of the camera
 - press `z` to capture the current image as the **green screen**
 - if lighting changes, re-capture the image
 - use `kp+`/`kp-` to adjust **green screen** threshold if necessary